Poudingue/Asteroids/README.md

 - Changed game scale and various values

 Bugs :
-- Hitbox performance hit.
+- Advanced hitbox performance hit.
 Can be disabled in the menu

 For all changelogs, see changelog.txt